illusion199/mcctest/readme.md

 ## User Detail route

-Just click on the specific user on user table
+Just click on the specific user on user table and back to User List table.